"NO SHIT! Average...?"

 also proves how cyclists are the same everywhere.

-http://www.sptimes.com.
-If you like my articles...go read this
+If you like my articles... go read that

 one.
 It is better than any of mine, and if you DON'T like my

-articles...well go read this one.
+articles... well, go read that one.
 It is better than any of mine.

 So after thoroughly dis-enjoying a